SnowConvert: Function References for Teradata¶

 TIMESTAMP_TZ

-The date to take the year from.
+The date from which to extract the year.

 DIGITS